 Contraindications of lemongrass essential oil

-Some very sensitive people may be allergic to contact with the leaves of the plant.
+Some very sensitive people may be allergic to contact with the plant’s leaves.
 It is therefore not recommended to use pure essential oil on the skin.

 Excessive and prolonged inhalation can increase the heart rate and is therefore not recommended for those suffering from tachycardia and palpitations.
 It is also to be avoided in pregnancy.